 How common is depression?

-Depression is common all over the world.
-Healthcare providers estimate that nearly 7% of American adults have depression every year.
-More than 16% of U.S. adults — around 1 in 6 — will experience depression in their lifetime.
+Depression is common.
+Researchers estimate that nearly 7% of adults in the United States have depression every year.
+More than 16% of U.S. adults — around 1 in 6 people — will experience depression at some point in their lifetime.

 What causes depression?